thetanz/scripts/sbin/README.md

 ## binupd

-_Updates this script dir. i.e. run binupd to get the latest scripts_
+_updates this script dir. i.e. run binupd to get the latest scripts_

 ## cat

-_Replace cat with bat so we get awesome output_
+_replace cat with bat so we get awesome output_

 ## cats

-_Print the source code of any script in this directory_
+_print the source code of any script in this directory_

 ## chrome

-_Run a command line chrome that prints full dom after js processing_
+_run a command line chrome that prints full dom after js processing_

 ## cloudflaredssh

-_CF sssh login to target box_
+_CF ssh login to target box_

 ## colortest

-_Test colors on a shell_
+_test colors on a shell_

 ## dehash